rssalessio/AdaptiveControlLibrary/README.md

 Matlab implementation of the Adaptive Control Library, see also [section 16 here](https://www.politesi.polimi.it/bitstream/10589/131993/3/RussoAlessio_AdaptiveControlMultirotorUAVs.pdf).

-This is a collection of various operators commonly used in Model Reference Adaptive Control, from the thesis: `Alessio Russo, Adaptive control of multirotor UAVs, Polytechnic University of Milan, 2016`.
+This is a collection of various operators commonly used in Model Reference Adaptive Control.
+The library comes from the thesis: `Alessio Russo, Adaptive control of multirotor UAVs, Polytechnic University of Milan, 2016`.

 ## Usage